forestgeo/growth-precip-thailand/README.md

 # scripts
 - 000_twi.R - script to calculate TWI and TPI across the plot
 - 01_prepdata.R - script to prep data for analysis starting from dendrometer band measurements
-- 02_species.R - script to run Bayesian level models with only species predictors (intercept only models and deciduous/TWI models)
+- 02_species.R - [START HERE] script to run Bayesian level models with only species predictors (intercept only models and deciduous/TWI models)
 - 03_orderedcii.R - script to run Bayesian causal models with CII, DBH, TWI and species random effects
 - 04_orderedcii_tpi.R - script to run models Bayesian causal models with CII, DBH, TPI and species random effects
 - 05_figures.R - script to make main figures from data and model outputs.